 No pre-grated cheese!

 You’ll want to get Parmesan cheese that hasn’t been grated yet.
+Something like this.
+You can find ungrated Parmesan at your local grocery store too!
 The pre-grated cheeses have anti-caking agents added to them that affect how the sauce sets up.

 Don’t forget the nutmeg!